HTTP5214-Winter2023/starter/standup-logs/Beatrice-Tan.md

-# Stand-up log for Man View Raymond Lee
+# Stand-up log for Beatrice Tan

 ## Jan 16th

-Last time, I worked on {stuff you worked on}.
+Last time, I cloned the repository.

 Today, I'm going to work on {stuff you're going to work on}.